D9292S/New-Quantum-Bank/CANARY_DEPLOYMENT.md

 1. **quantum-superbot-canary**: Receives the new version first and handles a small percentage of traffic
 2. **quantum-superbot**: The main production application that receives updates after successful canary validation

+## Branch Strategy and Workflow Integration

+Our canary deployments are integrated with our branch strategy:

+1. **Feature Development**: Features are developed in `feature/*` branches
+2. **Staging Integration**: Features are merged to `build-pipelines` for staging deployment
+3. **Canary Deployment**: Canary deployments can be triggered from the staging workflow
+4. **Production Deployment**: After canary validation, changes are merged to `heroku-deployment`

 ## Traffic Distribution

 Traffic distribution between canary and production is managed through: